-Andrea Nixon is a rare artist who believes that one’s life and one’s music are inseparable.
-She has proven that with Diary Of A Housewife, and with her commitment to affect positive change in the world.
-It’s more than a lot of people could handle, but for Nixon it’s all part of her ultimate goal to spend her life connecting to others in that magical space found only under the cover of a song.
+It’s more than a lot of people could take on, but for Andrea Nixon it’s all part of her ultimate goal to spend her life connecting with others in that magical space found under cover of song.